rschristopher/ischristtrue.com/src/modern-views/christianity.md

 By doing so is this not clear evidence of where such a church places God in their hierarchy of belief, beneath the power of the state?

 And here's an easier question: would you give everything you own to your church and trust that they would look after you, distributing your money to all according to need?
 Or do you fear they would mismanage your money?
 Even if you recognized that you are but a steward of any wealth acquired, and that it is God's wealth at the end of the day -- would you then trust your church with this wealth?
-They would certainly ask for a tithing, but why only 10% and not everything?
+They might certainly ask for a tithing, but why only 10% and not everything?
 If they are the true church of Christ do they not deserve everything?
-If they are not the true church of Christ then why does a false church deserve anything?
+If they are *not* the true church of Christ then they are a false church -- why does a false church deserve anything?

 Is not such fear and uncertaintly evidence that you most likely do not believe your church is the true church of Christ?
 And by asking for only a tithing is that not evidence that they themselves do not believe they are the true church of Christ?

-It is no wonder that cults emerge and people give everything to some charismatic leader, for we are all worshipping something, and how many modern Christians are worshipping the state or mammon or nothingness over Christ Jesus?
+It is no wonder that cults emerge and people give everything to some charismatic leader, for we are all worshipping something, and how many modern Christians are worshipping the state or mammon or nothingness instead of worshipping Christ Jesus?

-For if you found the true church and believed it was indeed the true church, you would give them everything, you would follow exactly as Peter followed Jesus.
+For if you found the true church and believed it was indeed the true church, you would give them everything.
+You would follow exactly as Peter followed Jesus.

-I submit that we are all in search for the true church, and we give according to our faith in such -- and as weak as our faith may be, we pray to find the true church of Christ.
+I submit that we are all in search for the true church, and we give according to our faith in such -- and, as weak as our faith may be, we pray to find the true church of Christ.
 And where we do not find the true church, then we go to the desert.